 How Does a 4-of-a-Kind Hand Match Up?

-In the poker hand ranking system, four-of-a-kind is the second-best potential hand.
+In the poker hands chances of winning system, four-of-a-kind is the second-best potential hand.
 It is only surpassed by a Straight Flush.
 As a result, in Hold'em, this is a highly strong hand that is rarely beaten on the river.

 Nonetheless, numerous hands are still ranked behind it.
 A Full House is the second greatest hand on the list.